katspaugh/wavesurfer.js/README.md

 ### FAQ

 * **Q**: Does wavesurfer support large files?
-* **A**: Since wavesurfer decodes audio entirely in the browser using Web Audio, large clips may result in an innacurately timed waveform or fail to decode at all due to memory constraints.
+* **A**: Since wavesurfer decodes audio entirely in the browser using Web Audio, large clips may fail to decode due to memory constraints.
 We recommend using pre-decoded peaks for large files (see [this example](https://wavesurfer-js.org/examples/#predecoded.js)).
 You can use a tool like [bbc/audiowaveform](https://github.com/bbc/audiowaveform) to generate peaks.

 ---

 * **Q**: What about streaming audio?
 * **A**: Streaming isn't supported because wavesurfer needs to download the entire audio file to decode and render it.

+---

+* **Q**: There is a mismatch between my audio and the waveform.
+* **A**: If you're using a VBR (variable bit rate) mp3 file, there might be a mismatch between the audio and the waveform.
+This can be fixed by converting your file to CBR (constant bit rate).
+See [this issue](https://github.com/katspaugh/wavesurfer.js/issues/2890#issuecomment-1601067822) for details.

 ## Development